-Managers wear many hats and juggle lots of different responsibilities making it challenging to be consistent with employee documentation.
+Managers wear many hats and juggle lots of different responsibilities, making it difficult to be consistent with employee documentation.

-Creating a documentation process that is consistent and based on factual clear information is the best approach to maintaining useful employee file information.
+Create a documentation process that is consistent and based on factual, clear information.
+This consistency in practice is the best approach to maintaining useful information in an employee file.

 Consistent and fair employee documentation allows for unbiased evaluations and provides critical information when justifying an employee raise or corrective actions are necessary.

-If you are not a member and would would like to access an editable copy of a note taking log and other HR form examples you can learn more here.
+If you are not a member and would like to access an editable copy of a note-taking log and other HR form examples you can learn more here.